Matthew P. Anderson

+Matthew P. Anderson is an aerospace executive and retired United States Air Force colonel who has served as the 16th deputy administrator of NASA since May 2026.
+He previously served as the Chief Growth Officer of the Space Force Association.

 Early life and education

 Anderson graduated from the United States Air Force Academy with a Bachelor of Science degree in biology.
 He later earned a Master of Science in Aeronautical Science from Embry-Riddle Aeronautical University and a Master of Arts in Leadership and Counseling from the University of Colorado Colorado Springs.

 Military career

 Anderson served in the U.S. Air Force for over 24 years, retiring as a colonel in October 2021.
 A trained pilot and instructor, he held various roles, including Senior Aide-de-Camp to the Commander of North American Aerospace Defense Command (NORAD) and United States Northern Command from 2011 to 2013.
 His final assignment was as the senior liaison officer to United States Space Command, NORAD, and United States Northern Command for the United States Transportation Command from 2018 to 2021.

 Post-military career

-After retiring from the Air Force, Anderson joined CACI International as vice president and Client Executive for the U.S. Space Force and Air Force, focusing on professional services and information technology contracts for the United States Department of Defense and other federal agencies.
+After retiring from the Air Force, Anderson joined CACI International as Vice President and Client Executive for the U.S. Space Force and Air Force, focusing on professional services and information technology contracts for the United States Department of Defense and other federal agencies.
 He also became involved with the Space Force Association, a nonprofit organization advocating for the United States Space Force, serving as Director of Outreach, Chief Operating Officer, and later Chief Growth Officer.

 In 2024, Anderson was recognized by Washington Exec as one of the "Top Space Execs to Watch" for his contributions to the aerospace industry.
-He has been an advocate for commercial space initiatives and has publicly supported the nomination of Jared Isaacman as NASA Administrator, notably interviewing Isaacman at the Space Force Association's Spacepower Conference in December 2024.
+He has been an advocate for commercial space initiatives and has publicly supported the nomination of Jared Isaacman as NASA administrator, notably interviewing Isaacman at the Space Force Association's Spacepower Conference in December 2024.